-Scripture verses are quoted from An Inclusive-Language Lectionary: Readings for Year B, Copyright 1986 by Division of Education and Ministry, National Council of the Churches of Christ in the U.S.A.
+Scripture verses are quoted from An Inclusive-Language Lectionary: Readings for Year B Copyright 1986 by Division of Education and Ministry, National Council of the Churches of Christ in the U.S.A.

 The images of God are the author’s own responses to the scripture verses, except for the traditional “O Antiphons” from December 17 through December 23.

-©2018 Susanna M. Kawolics
+©2020 Rev. Susanna M. Kawolics